 e) once diagnosed has contracted the plateau pulmonary edema, plateau hydrocephalus, a noticeable rise of blood pressure of plateau hypertension sickness, the plateau heart disease and plateau red blood cell increasing.

 f) highly dangerous pregnant women.

-2. Please aware of protecting plateau ecological environment.”
+2. Please be aware of protecting plateau ecological environment.”

 How long does the Tibet train take?

-From Xining to Lhasa is around 22 hours.
+The Xining to Lhasa train takes around 22 hours.
 It’s possible to take the train from Shanghai to Lhasa (44 hours) but you will change trains in Xining and board the specialist oxygenated train.

 Standing – Standing in the aisle